Porsche never offered something like this from the factory.

 Inside, the car features a custom interior with black leather and red Alcantara.
 Though this car looks like a GT3 RS, it retains the luxury features from the Carrera S, such as adaptive sport seats, Porsche Dynamic Chassis Control, the Sport Chrono Package, and Bose premium audio.

 When it was new, the 911 Carrera S Cabriolet stickered at $128,000.
 This build looks extremely cool, but it's a case of all show and no go.
-It packs a stock powertrain, meaning a 3.8-liter naturally aspirated flax-six producing 400 hp and 325 lb-ft of torque going out through a seven-speed PDK transmission.
+It packs a stock powertrain, meaning a 3.8-liter naturally aspirated flat-six producing 400 hp and 325 lb-ft of torque going out through a seven-speed PDK transmission.
 It's far off the pace of a real GT3 RS, but 0-60 mph only takes around 4.3 seconds.
 The car is currently up for auction with only 19,266 miles on the odometer, with the selling dealership located in Jackson, Mississippi.
 We are interested to see how much it sells for.